ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This hash-and-sign signature algorithm can be used with both the message and hash signature functions.

     This calculates the Ed25519ph algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 curve key.
 An empty string is used as the context.
-The pre-hash function is SHA-512.
+The pre-hash function is SHA-512, see `PSA_ALG_SHA_512`.

     When used with `psa_sign_hash()` or `psa_verify_hash()`, the provided ``hash`` parameter is the SHA-512 message digest.